-- Establish contact with the senior member of social services staff responsible for child protection in the area. - Provide information and advice on child protection within Moving On. - Ensure that the child protection policy and procedures for Moving On are followed and particularly to inform social services / health of relevant concerns about individual children. - Be aware of Durham Safeguarding Children Partnership and Durham Area Child Protection Committee and to be familiar with local procedures.
-Please refer to Child Concern Handbook Durham County (available on the shared drive).
+- Establish contact with the senior member of social services staff responsible for young person protection in the area. - Provide information and advice on young person protection within Moving On. - Ensure that the young person protection policy and procedures for Moving On are followed and particularly to inform social services / health of relevant concerns about individual young person. - Be aware of Durham Safeguarding Young person Partnership and Durham Area Young person

+Protection Committee and to be familiar with local procedures.
+Please refer to Young person Concern Handbook -

+Durham County (available on the shared drive).

-- Ensure that appropriate information is available at the time of referral and that the referral is confirmed in writing to the safeguarding team. - Liaise with Children's Services and other agencies, as appropriate. - Keep the SMT within Moving On informed about any required action.
-The CEO will liaise with the Trustee Board if required. - Ensure that an individual case record is maintained of the action taken by Moving On, the liaison with other agencies and the outcome. - Advise Moving On of child protection training needs.
+- Ensure that appropriate information is available at the time of referral and that the referral is confirmed in writing to the safeguarding team. - Liaise with Young person's Services and other agencies, as appropriate. - Keep the SMT within Moving On informed about any required action.
+The CEO will liaise with the Trustee Board if required. - Ensure that an individual case record is maintained of the action taken by Moving On, the liaison with other agencies and the outcome. - Advise Moving On of young person protection training needs.